-If you have multiple Windows installations on your computer, you may find that some of them are no longer in use, but still taking up valuable disk space.
-Each Windows folder can occupy around 20 GB or more of hard drive space.
-Removing these old Windows folders (often appeared as “Windows.old”) can free up a significant amount of disk space, but deleting them is not as simple as pressing the Del or Shift+Del keys.
-Attempting to do so will result in an “Access Denied” or “Permission Needed” error that cannot be bypassed.
+If you have multiple Windows installations on your computer, you may notice some that aren’t used anymore but still take up lots of disk space.
+Each Windows folder can use up about 20 GB or more.
+Getting rid of these old Windows folders, usually appear as “Windows.old“, can free up a lot of space.
+But, you can’t just delete them by pressing the Del or Shift+Del keys.
+If you try, you might see errors like “Access Denied” or “Permission Needed“.

-This guide will show you how to correctly and permanently remove old Windows folders that you no longer need in Windows 11 or Windows 10.
+This guide will show you how to properly remove old Windows folders you don’t need anymore in Windows 11 or Windows 10.

 Also see: How to Force Delete a File in Use by Another Program on Windows 11/10

-How to Delete Old Windows Folder in Windows 11/10
+How to delete old Windows folder in Windows 11 or 10

 Delete Windows.old using Disk Cleanup